-Fall I implementation activities will engrain the reform effort deeply into the campus culture.
-The campus will work with SIRC and BISD to develop the district and campus snapshots.
-Results will be investigated at the deepest level possible to ensure that maximum benefit is received from the initiative.
-Especially important are the snapshot items impacting federal and state accountability requirements, TAKS, AMOA, PBMAS, etc. The campus will also begin the school-wide Positive behavior Support (PBS) interventions of the SIRC transformational model which is the implementation of approaches to improve school climate and discipline, taking steps to eliminate bullying and harassment.
-Simultaneously, Putegnat will work with SIRC to provide enhanced social services support for students, parents, and extended families with the end-goal of creating a community-oriented school wherein the whole village is raising the child.
-This enhanced social services support model will include partnering with parents and parent organizations, faith and community based organizations, health clinics, other state or local agencies, etc. to create a safe school environment which meets students' emotional, social, health, and academic needs.
-On-site technical assistance by the SIRC Professional Service Provider/transformation specialist, campus site visits, will be integral to the year one activities as planned jointly by SIRC and Putegnat.
-SIRC webinars/podcasts/publications will be thoroughly incorporated into every level of job-embedded professional development as appropriate and will be of particular importance to teacher leaders and the instructional leadership team as they begin collecting observation data to guide professional development and student interventions.
-Other SIRC resources and technical assistance will be ongoing and readily received by the campus in an effort to leave no stone unturned with regards to improving student success, especially academic success for the campus' special education and LEP students.
-All components of the campus case management provided by TTIPS staff will also be important.
-Critical also will be the principal/leader competency review process.
-BISD excels in committed, dedicated instructional leaders who work with dedication, passion, and commitment when striving for success for all students.
-The desire to grow and become more empowered and effective is a critical driving force.
-This is a critical component and is closely linked with the need to develop a plan to recruit, retain, and constantly improve excellent teachers and teacher leaders.
-Leadership Coaching is also important.
+Fall I) Implementation activities will engrain the reform effort deeply into the campus culture.
+The campus will work with SIRC and BISD to develop the campus snapshots.
+Results will be analyzed to ensure that maximum benefit is received from the initiative.
+Especially important are the snapshot items impacting federal and state accountability requirements, TAKS, AMAO, PBMAS, etc. The campus will also begin the school-wide Positive Behavior Support (PBS) interventions of the SIRC transformational model which is the implementation of approaches to improve school climate and discipline, taking steps to eliminate bullying and harassment.
+Simultaneously, Victoria Heights Elementary will work with Communities in Schools to provide enhanced social services support for students, parents, and extended families with the goal of creating a community-oriented school.
+This social service support will include partnering with parents & parent organizations, faith and community based organizations, health clinics & other state/local agencies to create a safe school environment which meets students' emotional, social, health, and academic needs.
+On-site technical assistance by the SIRC Specialist and campus site visits will be integral to the year one activities as planned jointly by SIRC and the campus.
+SIRC webinars & publications will be incorporated into job-embedded professional development as appropriate and will be of particular importance to teacher leaders and the leadership team as they begin collecting observation data to guide professional development and student interventions.
+This is a critical component and is closely linked with the need to develop a plan to recruit, retain, and constantly improve teachers and teacher leaders.
+The campus will host its parent & community nights designed to build parent and community knowledge and support.
+There will also be 10 days of on-site coaching from Kovalik & Associates, 3 days on-site coaching from Math Solutions cadre and a follow up session from the Understanding Math team.
+In addition, Kovalik & Associates will also provide 2 days administrative coaching and more professional development on differentiated instruction while Math Solutions' 2 days of professional development focus will be on reaching the ELL and SPED student during this time of the year.
+In November, 2010, Year One Fall, the campus will complete its quarterly implementation report due to TEA on the date specified.